 - 4.12.2.7.2.
-This automatic ability is not limited to damage that a player deals to their opponent.
+This automatic ability is not limited to damage that a player deals to his or her opponent.
 In the event that the player deals damage to himself or herself, this automatic ability's Trigger Condition will also be fulfilled. - 4.12.2.7.3.
-If, for any reason, the next damage dealt by the character is multiple directed at players simultaneously, if the damage dealt to either player is canceled, this ability's Trigger Condition is fulfilled.
+If, for any reason, the next damage dealt by the character is multiple players directed at simultaneously, if the damage dealt to either player is canceled, this ability's Trigger Condition is fulfilled.
 Furthermore, if multiple damage dealt to multiple players is canceled, this automatic ability will have its Trigger Condition fulfilled only once. - 4.12.2.8.
 Treasure Icon (): Return the card with this icon to its owner's hand.
-Then, the player executing this action may put the top card of their deck into their stock. - 4.12.2.8.1.
+Then, the player executing this action may put the top card of his or her deck into his or her stock. - 4.12.2.8.1.
 Return of this card to the owner's hand is a mandatory action.
 This causes the card's zone to be changed, therefore this card will not be moved to the player's stock. - 4.12.2.9.
-Gate Icon (m): The player executing this action may choose a climax in their waiting room, and return it to their hand. - 4.12.2.10.
-Standby Icon (): The player executing this action onay choose a character with a level equal to or less than their level +1 in their waiting room, and put it on any position of their stage in the Rest State (). - State ().
-4.12.2.10.1.
+Gate Icon (m): The player executing this action may choose a climax in his or her waiting room, and return it to his or her hand. - 4.12.2.10.
+Standby Icon (b): The player executing this action may choose a character with a level equal to or less than his or her level +1 in his or her waiting room, and put it on any position of his or her stage in the Rest State (c). - 4.12.2.10.1.
 The player may put the chosen character on a stage position that already has a character on it.
 In that case, in accordance with the rules for Resolving Multiple Characters (9.6), the character that was already on stage will be put into the waiting room. - 4.12.2.11.
-Choice Icon (a): The player executing this action may choose a character with a soul icon (a) in its trigger icon in their waiting room, and return it to their hand or move it to their stock.
+Choice Icon (♥): The player executing this action may choose a character with a soul icon (♠) in its trigger icon in their waiting room, and return it to their hand or move it to his or her stock.